aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/configuring-fonts/_index.md

 ## **Font Substitution Mechanism**

 Aspose.Cells APIs also provide the ability to specify the substitute font for rendering purposes.
 This mechanism is helpful when a required font is not available on the machine where conversion has to take place.
 Users can provide a list of font names as an alternative to the originally required font.
-In order to achieve this, the Aspose.Cells APIs have exposed the [**FontConfigs.setFontSubstitutes**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/methods/setfontsubstitutes) method which accepts 2 parameters.
+In order to achieve this, the Aspose.Cells APIs have exposed the [**FontConfigs.setFontSubstitutes(string, string[])**](https://reference.aspose.com/cells/nodejs-cpp/fontconfigs/#setFontSubstitutes-string-stringarray-) method which accepts 2 parameters.
 The first parameter is of type **string**, which should be the name of the font that needs to be substituted.
 The second parameter is an array of type **string**.
 Users can provide a list of font names as a substitution for the original font name (specified in the first parameter).

 Here is a simple usage scenario.